What is Direct Labor?

 First, calculate the direct labor hourly rate that factors in the fringe benefits, hourly pay rate, and employee payroll taxes.
 The hourly rate is obtained by dividing the value of fringe benefits and payroll taxes by the number of hours worked in the specific payroll period.

 For example, assume that employees work 40 hours per week, earning $13 per hour.
 They also get $100 in fringe benefits and $50 in payroll taxes.
 Get the sum of the benefits and taxes (100+50) and divide the figure by 40 to get 3.75.
 The $3.75 is added to $13 to get an hourly rate of $16.75.

 2. Calculate the direct labor hours

 The direct labor hours are the number of direct labor hours needed to produce one unit of a product.
 The figure is obtained by dividing the total number of finished products by the total number of direct labor hours needed to produce them.
-For example, if it takes 100 hours to produce 1,000 items, it means that 1 hour is needed to produce 10 products, and 0.1 hours to produce 1 unit.
+For example, if it takes 100 hours to produce 1,000 items, 1 hour is needed to produce 10 products and 0.1 hours to produce 1 unit.